wattzhikang/MITT/README.md

 * MITT will allow the full suite of interplanetary trajectory tricks---all the way from simpe hohmann transfers to multiple stages of gravity assists like the Voyager and MESSENGER missions
 * MITT will factor in burn time, allowing the use of ion engines and brachistochrone trajectories
 * MITT will factor in the Oberth effet and other physical bonuses

+Contributing

+C++ is a new language for me.
+Prior to this project, I had experience with Java and C. I chose C++ for this project because I wanted to use objects, yet retain as much of the speed and efficiency of C as possible.
+I also wanted to learn this powerful and widely-used language.
+Thus, although I strive to learn and implement normal C++ conventions (for the naming of variables, methods, etc), my code often retains the Java feel.
+I hope to improve over time.